and3rson/clay/README.md

 # Configuration

-In order to use this app, you need to know your Device ID.
+- In order to use this app, you need to know your Device ID.
 Typically gmusicapi should display possible IDs once you type a wrong one.
-Also be aware that this app has not been tested with 2FA yet.
+- Please be aware that this app has not been tested with 2FA yet.

 # Controls